danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

    - a **cl_active value** of 1. **cl_active** indicates the Client connections that are linked to server connection and can process queries
    - a **

-   Check the connections open from pgBouncer to the database erver by executing:
+   Check the connections open from PgBouncer to the database server by executing:

    ```bash
    SHOW SERVERS;